KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/transform_distort_perspective/crop_scale_tilt.rst

    * - Parameter
      - Value
      - Description
-   * - Crop left / right
+   * - Crop Left / Right
      - Integer
      - Number of pixels to crop from the left / right
-   * - Crop top / bottom
+   * - Crop Top / Bottom
      - Integer
      - Number of pixels to crop from the top / bottom
    * - Scale X / Y